jupyterlab/jupyterlab/README.md

 # MathJAX 3 extension

-A JupyterLab extension for rendering math with [MathJax 3 alpha](https://github.com/mathjax/mathjax-v3).
+A JupyterLab extension for rendering math with [MathJax 3](https://github.com/mathjax/mathjax).

-The default LaTeX renderer in JupyterLab uses [MathJax](https://www.mathjax.org/).
+The default LaTeX renderer in JupyterLab uses [MathJax 2](https://www.mathjax.org/).
-This extension substitutes the MathJax renderer with the MathJax 3 (beta) renderer.
+This extension substitutes the MathJax 2 renderer with the MathJax 3 renderer.

 ## Prerequisites

-* JupyterLab ^0.34
+* JupyterLab ^1.0
 * Node.js >= 8

 ## Install